Programs

 Our youngest Yorkies begin to construct their understanding of the world around them through musical games, storytelling, drama, and drawing.

-Whether or not a Yorkie decides to pursue a career in fine arts, we encourage the girls to express their creative selves and develop an understanding and appreciation of the arts that will last them a lifetime.
+Whether or not a Yorkie decides to pursue a career in fine arts, we encourage the students to express their creative selves and develop an understanding and appreciation of the arts that will last them a lifetime.

 Fine Arts Programs